-Policy StatementThe Syracuse University Judicial System is composed of the University Judicial Board, the University Appeals Board, and the Academic Judicial Board(s) of the various schools and colleges.
-The senior vice president and dean of student affairs, in cooperation with the vice chancellor for academic affairs and the deans of each of the schools and colleges, supervises the University Judicial System.
+Policy StatementThe Syracuse University's Student Conduct System is composed of the University Judicial Board, the University Appeals Board, and the Academic Judicial Board(s) of the various schools and colleges.
+The senior vice president and dean of student affairs, in cooperation with the vice chancellor for academic affairs and the deans of each of the schools and colleges, supervises the University Student Conduct System.

-University Judicial System procedures are available in the Office of Judicial Affairs, 310 Steele Hall, 443-3728.
+University Student Conduct System procedures are available in the Office of Student Rights and Responsibilities, 310 Steele Hall, 443-3728.

 Syracuse University reserves the right to modify its judicial procedures and appeals processes with written notice to the complainant and the accused student when classes are not in session, during the summer session, when safety and security issues so demand, when special expertise is needed to ensure fairness, or in other circumstances where, in the University's sole discretion, the procedures described herein are deemed insufficient to meet the objectives of educating and protecting members of the University community.
 Modified procedures, nonetheless, will provide students with required elements of fundamental fairness.

-University Judicial System sanctions are official actions of the University.
-Failure to comply with sanctions that are imposed by the University Judicial System, or with specific conditions related to the safety and security of any persons or property while a case is pending, will result in immediate, indefinite suspension or expulsion from the University without benefit of further process.
+University Student Conduct System sanctions are official actions of the University.
+Failure to comply with sanctions that are imposed by the University Student Conduct System, or with specific conditions related to the safety and security of any persons or property while a case is pending, will result in immediate, indefinite suspension or expulsion from the University without benefit of further process.

 The following sanctions, or any combination thereof, may be applied to any individual student, group of students, or student organization, for violations of the Code of Student Conduct and related University policies: